-The State Health Department is currently offering an online presentation and exam, due to the COVID-19 restrictions.
+The State Health Department is currently offering a free online course and exam, issuing a certificate food for (1) year.
 You can find the material and online test on their website here.

-Those who obtain the NSPF certification will need to show knowledge of state requirements before they can be approved as Oklahoma City/County pool operators (and will still need to obtain an OCCHD certificate if in OKC/Edmond, but the expiration date will match what’s on the NSPF Cert).
+Those who obtain the PHTA certification will need to show knowledge of state requirements before they can be approved as Oklahoma City/County pool operators (and will still need to obtain an OCCHD certificate if in OKC/Edmond, but the expiration date will match what’s on the PHTA Cert).

 Enrollment and Payment for occhd's operator training